 It should be rare for an mDL verifier to become aware of a such a difference.
 Nevertheless, if that were to happen, it may cause confusion and/or distrust on the part of the mDL verifier.
 Issuing Authorities should therefore endeavor to institute processes that minimize the duration of differences between a physical credential and the associated mDL (or between multiple mDLs of the same person, if supported by an Issuing Authority).

-Issuing Authorities should enact local legislation clarifying whether the mDL or physical credential information takes precedence in case the information differs.
-Such legislation should take into account an Issuing Authority's mDL update practices.
+Issuing Authorities should consider legislation/policy/administrative rule to clarify if the mDL or physical credential information takes precedence in case the information differs.
+Such action should take into account an Issuing Authority's mDL update practices.